 The Perfect Match

-How to help your child with ADHD choose a summer job that plays to his strengths.
+How to help your teen with ADHD choose a summer job that plays to his strengths.

 In a summer job or a lifelong career, the key to success is matching the right employee to the right job.
 Encourage your child to choose a job based on his individual strengths and weaknesses – not on a salary or perks – and you’ll increase the chances for a positive, skill-building experience.
 Here are tips to help with the search.